Color Theory in Logo Design

 Color is not decoration

-The best logos commit to color.
+Durable logos commit to color.
 One dominant hue, used consistently, across decades.
 Coca-Cola red.
 Tiffany blue.
 IBM blue.
 Deutsche Bank blue (with yellow bar).
 The color becomes the brand as much as the mark does.

 The four color considerations